brkarcher/brkarcher.github.io/shadow.md

 "Yes, Chancellor.
 I find it unlikely that the courtier from East Arc was telling the truth.
 The geography of the northeast shore is plenty accommodating for pirate harbors, and the King's navy is not nearly large enough to have scoured it."

 Pellwyn thought about this for a moment.
 "So he's likely been lied to and is accidentally passing on the falsehood to us.
-At any rate, if the pirates *are* holding the *Temerity* in East Arc, then, it becomes a problem for the King right away, and the Body will be out of everyone's way."
+At any rate, if the pirates *are* holding the *Temerity* in East Arc, then, it becomes a problem for the king right away, and the Body will be out of everyone's way."

 "Yes.
 We could send a Knight of the Owl to search the likely locations, Chancellor."

 Pellwyn shook her head.
 "Hmm.
-No. Besides the woefully small number of Knights available to us, it's too risky.
+No. Besides the woefully small number of knights available to us, it's too risky.
 If the Body catches wind of someone trying to do something about this without their leave, it'll be six *more* months before anything can get done and Fevlan is as good as dead.
 If he hasn't turned pirate himself already.
 Wouldn't blame him."

 Nasira protested.
 "The Order would do it, and it is very good at secrecy."